br0ast/ACDH-2020/doc/report/documentation.md

+TODO:
+- How to run fix link
+- Check description of viz RQ3
+- Include screenshots?

 # Choosing the right Digital Humanities programme: an enhanced DH course registry with new data and visualizations
 ## A project for the ACDH-CH Hackathon 2020